Meaning Nature And Scope Of Jurisprudence Overview

 No human science can be described properly without a thorough knowledge of Human Mind.
 Hence, Psychology has a close connection with Jurisprudence.
 Relationship of Psychology and Law is established in the branch of Criminological Jurisprudence.
-Both psychology and jurisprudence are interested in solving questions such as motive behind a crime, criminal personality, reasons for crime etc.
+Both psychology and jurisprudence are interested in solving questions such as the motive behind a crime, criminal personality, reasons for crime etc.

 Ethics has been defined as the science of Human Conduct.
 It strives for ideal Human Behavior.
 This is how Ethics and Jurisprudence are interconnected:

 - Ideal Moral Code– This could be found in relation to Natural Law.

 - Positive Moral Code– This could be found in relation to Law as the Command of the Sovereign.

 - Ethics is concerned with good human conduct in the light of the public opinion.

-- Jurisprudence is related with Positive Morality in so far as the law is the instrument to assert positive ethics.
+- Jurisprudence is related to Positive Morality in so far as the law is the instrument to assert positive ethics.

 - Jurisprudence believes that Legislations must be based on ethical principles.
 It is not to be divorced from Human principles.

 - Ethics believes that No law is good unless it is based on sound principles of human value.